-Abstract.
-The growth of the Internet of Things (IoT) is contributing to the rise in cyber attacks on the Internet.
-Unfortunately, the resourceconstrained IoT devices and their networks make many traditional security systems less effective or inapplicable.
-We present TWINKLE, a framework for smart home environments that considers the unique properties of IoT networks.
-TWINKLE utilizes a two-mode adaptive security model that allows an IoT device to be in regular mode for most of the time which incurs a low resource consumption rate and only when suspicious behavior is detected, switch to vigilant mode which potentially incurs a higher overhead.
-We show the efficacy of TWINKLE in two case studies that address two types of attacks: distributed denial-of-service (DDoS) and sinkhole attacks.
-We examine two existing intrusion detection and prevention systems and transform both into new, improved systems using TWINKLE.
-Our evaluations show that TWINKLE is not only friendly to resource-constrained devices, but can also successfully detect and prevent the two types of attacks, with a significantly lower overhead and detection latency than the existing systems.
+The growth of Internet of Things (IoT) faces the growing concern of cyber attacks toward IoT.
+Unfortunately, the constrained resources of IoT devices and their networks make many traditional attack detection methods less effective or even not applicable.
+In this paper, we present a framework for a smart home environment that considers the unique properties of IoT networks.
+This framework utilizes a two-mode adaptive security model to enable users to balance performance, security, and overhead.
+We show the efficacy of our framework in two case studies that address two types of attacks in the smart home environment: sinkhole attack and distributed denial-of-service (DDoS) attack.
+We examine two existing intrusion detection and prevention systems and transform both of them into new, improved systems using our framework.
+Our evaluations show that our framework is not only friendly to resource-constrained devices, but can also successfully detect and prevent the two types of attacks, with a significantly lower overhead and detection latency than the existing systems.